shrushti2000/Everyday-JavaScript-learnings/Functions.md

-# Write a function that returns another function and executes it after calling.
+### 1.Write a function that returns another function and executes it after calling.

 ```js
 function higherOrderFunction(){